-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Food Production Strategies – Pisciculture”.
+This set of Class 12 Biology Chapter 9 Multiple Choice Questions & Answers (MCQs) focuses on “Food Production Strategies – Pisciculture”.

 1. Which of the following is the characteristic feature of Fin fishery?

 b) Rearing of animals living only in freshwater